ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 ### PoS incentives

 When Ethereum transitions to proof of stake, its native asset (ether) will be used as collateral by validators.
-The cryptoeconomics of this
+The cryptoeconomics of this determines the security of the network.
+Sophisticated validators may be able to exploit the nuances of the incentive layer to theior own advantage by extracting MEV or launching explicit attacks.

 #### Background reading